NanaAkwasiAbayieBoateng/NanaAkwasiAbayieBoateng/README.md

-I'm Nana, and I work primarily with Python and R doing all manner of things with statistics and data science.
+I'm Nana, and I work primarily with Python and R to solve applied problems.

 [personal website](http://restanalytics.com/aboutme/)